-- Q: Is there anything I might add to or change about the vehicle that could keep the airbags from working properly? - A: Yes.
-If you add things that change the vehicle's frame. bumper system, height, front end or side sheet metal, they may keep the airbag system from working properly.
-Changing or moving any parts of the front seats, safety belts, the airbag sensing and diagnostic module. steering wheel, instrument panel, roof-rail airbag modules, ceiling headliner or pillar garnish trim, overhead console, front sensors, side impact sensors, or airbag wiring can affect the operation of the airbag system.
+Adding accessories that change the vehicle's frame, bumper system, height, front end, or side sheet metal may keep the airbag system from working properly.

+The operation of the airbag system can also be affected by changing or moving any parts of the front seats, safety belts, airbag sensing and diagnostic module, steering wheel, instrument panel, roof-rail airbag modules, ceiling or pillar garnish trim, overhead console, front sensors, side impact sensors, or airbag wiring.